luau-project/minpackex/README.md

 }
 ```

-Running the example above produces the following output:
+Running the sample above produces the following output:

 ```c